Aging Skin: Signs of Premature Aging & What to Do

 Odd chain saturated fatty acids, however, have been associated with positive health, like balanced immunity, healthy heart function, healthy metabolism, red blood cell health, and liver health.*

-C15:0 is beneficial for us, and by protecting our cellular health and targeting key components of the aging process, it may also help us avoid the visible signs of premature aging.*
+C15:0 is beneficial for us, and by protecting our cellular health and targeting key components of the aging process, it may also help us avoid the visible signs of aging.*

 C15:0 for Cell Membranes